petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 we need to deliberately "commit" changes to create a snapshot and then sync or "push" them to the cloud.
-This can be a stumbling block when first getting started, but it's valuable because it makes one stop and think about how to describe a given set of changes.
+This can be a stumbling block when first getting started, but one major benefit is that it makes one stop and think about how to describe a given set of changes.
-More importantly, every snapshot will be available forever, so if you create lots of them, you'll never lose work.
+Another benefit is that every snapshot will be available forever, so if you create lots of them, you'll never lose work.
 In a weird mood and ruined a paragraph that read well yesterday?
 Easy fix---just revert the changes.